1. Important Information and Who We Are

 2. The Data We Collect About You

-- Identity data includes your name and title and in certain limited circumstances, your passport number
+- Identity data includes your name, title and in certain limited circumstances, your passport number and your date of birth.
+If you attend our office in person we may collect CCTV footage of you

 - Contact data includes your email address and telephone numbers, and in certain limited circumstances your home address